Void Trilogy: The Dreaming Void

 What was formerly believed to be a supermassive black hole at the centre of the Milky Way is revealed to be an artificial construct, known as the Void.
-Inside, there is a strange universe where the laws of physics are very different from those we know.
+Inside, there is a strange universe where the laws of physics are very different from standard physics.
 It is slowly consuming the other stars of the galactic core—one day it will have devoured the entire galaxy.

 In AD 3320, a human member of the Commonwealth, Inigo, begins to have dreams of the wonderful existence inside the Void.
 His dreams inspire the disaffected, who desire to travel into the Void, where their every wish will be fulfilled.
 By AD 3456, the pseudo-religious Living Dream movement exceeds 5 billion members, organizing the followers into a powerful political force.
 Other star-faring species fear their migration will cause the Void to expand again thus devouring the galaxy.
 They are prepared to stop the pilgrimage fleet no matter what the cost.

 The Dreaming Void is broken into two distinct sections.
 The first follows Edeard, a young boy who lives inside the Void on a planet called Querencia, the subject of Inigo's dreams.

 Edeard, an orphan and apprentice, lives in Ashwell, a town in Rulan province.
-A gifted psychic, Edeard is trained by Master Akeem in crafting and modding.
-Initially a loner, Edeard comes to prominence in his village after designing an alternative pump mechanism for the local well.
-Unfortunately Edeard's luck changes for the worse after Ashwell is raided by bandits.
-Forced to flee, Edeard joins the local caravan and travels to Makkathran the capital of Querencia.
-In Makkathran, Edeard joins the constables and after a brutal couple of months in training, Edeard graduates.
-Upon graduating Edeard is promoted to the commander of his Squad.
-Edeard makes little progress battling the rigid and backward judicial system of Makkathran; His first real break is when his squad overcomes a trap set by the local gang.
-Edeard walks on water chasing Arminel the leader of the gang.
+A gifted psychic, he is trained by Master Akeem in crafting and modding.
+Initially a loner, he comes to prominence in his village after designing an alternative pump mechanism for the local well.
+Unfortunately his luck changes for the worse after Ashwell is raided by bandits.
+Forced to flee, he joins the local caravan and travels to Makkathran, the capital of Querencia.
+In Makkathran, Edeard joins the constables and after a brutal couple of months in training, he graduates and is promoted to the commander of his Squad.
+He makes little progress battling the rigid and backward judicial system of Makkathran; his first real break is when his squad overcomes a trap set by the local gang, and Edeard walks on water chasing the leader of the gang.
 A testament to his growing psychic abilities, Edeard's stunt earns him the title of Waterwalker, and he becomes an instant star in Makkathran.